 Hale/P200 Telescope — Large Project Policy

 Hale/P200 Telescope Large Project proposals are invited from Caltech proposers.
 P200 Large Projects typically use significant numbers of telescope nights and span multiple semesters up to a maximum of four consecutive semesters (or six semesters with intermediate project breaks).
-Once approved, P200 Large Projects shall submit intermediate reports on project progress, but have reduced reporting requirements relative to new project applications.
+Once approved, additional time allocations are contingent on demonstrated project progress; P200 Large Projects shall submit intermediate reports on project progress in all semesters when additional allocations are requested.
+These progress reports have reduced reporting requirements relative to new project applications.

 The Director of Caltech Optical Observatories and the Observatory Council encourage ambitious and high-impact observing projects by individuals or teams of researchers within the Caltech astronomy community by supporting the Large Projects program at the Palomar 200-inch (P200) telescope.
-Large Projects, in this context, are designed to use COO's ability to make significant and long-term commitments of P200 observing time to address problems that would otherwise be difficult within the constraints of normal semi-annual allocations.
-At a minimum, Large Projects should require at least 10 nights of observing time per semester for up to four semesters (or a smaller number of nights for longer duration), not necessary contiguous but within two to three years, to complete.
+Large Projects, in this context, are designed to use COO's ability to make significant, continuing (contingent on demonstrated progress -- see below) allocation of P200 observing time to address problems that would otherwise be difficult within the constraints of normal semi-annual allocations.
+At a minimum, the proposed scale of a Large Project should correspond to the equivalent of at least 10 nights of observing time per semester for up to four semesters (or a smaller number of nights for longer duration), not necessary contiguous but within two to three years, to complete.
 In no cases will Large Project status be granted to a single project for more than three years.

 Large Projects are expected to be of sufficient scope and potential scientific impact to justify a significant investment of P200 resources.
 Further, Large Projects are expected to contribute to the scientific legacy and public profile of the Palomar Observatory, and the proposals must specifically address these two points in the proposals narrative.